Skip to main content

 I found 3 assets matching "customer orders": the orders table in the warehouse, an orders_raw Kafka topic, and a daily_orders_summary view.

-What does "GMV" mean in the order_gmv column?
+What breaks if we rename the order_gmv column?

 lookup_term

-GMV stands for Gross Merchandise Value — the total sales revenue before deductions.
+GMV is Gross Merchandise Value, the total sales revenue before deductions.
+That definition comes straight from your business glossary.

 Traditional catalog